ipfs-inactive/RFC/README.md

 ### working group specific guidelines
-[working group specific guidelines]: #working group-specific-guidelines
+[working group specific guidelines]: #working-group-specific-guidelines

 As working groups take form, they will have the prerogative to add further guidelines regarding RFCs that apply to their domain of work.